-Currently, the maximum size permitted for a single file is 8MB.
+Currently, the maximum size permitted for a single file is 8MB and you are limited to a small set of file types for security reasons.
 Want more options?
-Check out external hosting for large files
+Check out Large File Storage or Storing Files on Google Drive.

 Uploading your file

 - Open your page/post for editing in the WordPress dashboard.